 - Can opener

-- Keep flashlights ready and in an easy place to find.
-A flashlight in the bottom of a closet may be hard to find in the dark.
+- Keep flashlights ready and in an easy place to find (not at the bottom of a dark closet).

-- If your phone is cordless, it relies on power to work.
-To assure phone service, have one phone that doesn’t need power or uses batteries.
+- To assure phone service, have one phone that doesn’t need power or uses batteries.

 - Avoid opening your refrigerator or freezer.
 The contents should be good for at least 24 hours if the door is kept closed.